Frank Costello: Years as consigliere

 In 1931, after the Masseria and Maranzano murders, Luciano became the leader of the new Luciano crime family, with Genovese as underboss and Costello as consigliere.
 Costello quickly became one of the biggest earners for the Luciano family and began to carve his own niche in the underworld.
 He controlled the slot machine and bookmaking operations for the family with associate Philip "Dandy Phil" Kastel.
 Costello placed approximately 25,000 slot machines in bars, restaurants, cafes, drugstores, gas stations, and bus stops throughout New York.
 In 1934, Mayor Fiorello La Guardia confiscated thousands of Costello's slot machines, loaded them on a barge, and dumped them into the river.

 Costello's next move was to accept Louisiana governor Huey Long's proposal to put slot machines throughout Louisiana for 10% of the take.
 Costello made Kastel overseer of the Louisiana slot operation.
 Kastel had the assistance of New Orleans mafioso Carlos "Little Man" Marcello.
 Costello brought in millions of dollars in profit from slot machines and bookmaking to the Luciano family.

-Boss and prison
+"The Prime Minister"

+Costello and Luciano established extensive connections with Tammany Hall leaders early on; Luciano and Costello each shared hotel rooms with Tammany delegates to the 1932 Democratic National Convention in Chicago.
+Costello continued to cultivate those relationships over the next two decades, intervening in Tammany's affairs and collecting favors and pledges of loyalty from those politicians and judges he had helped, including William O'Dwyer, the two-term Mayor of New York City in the 1940s.
+Costello was able, in turn, to use those political debts to his advantage when other New York City crime families came to him for help.

+The 1951 Kefauver Committee hearings on organized crime confirmed what observers of local politics already knew.
+Senator Kefauver concluded that Carmine DeSapio, leader of Tammany Hall, was assisting Costello and that Costello had become influential in decisions made by the Tammany Hall council.
+DeSapio admitted to having met Costello several times, but insisted that "politics was never discussed".

+Conflicts with Genovese

-In 1936, Luciano was convicted of running a prostitution ring and sentenced to 30 to 50 years in state prison.
-He attempted to rule the crime family from prison with the help of Costello and Lansky, but found it too difficult.
+In 1936, Luciano was convicted of running a prostitution ring and was sentenced to a term of up to 30 to 50 years in state prison.
+He attempted to run the crime family from prison with the help of Costello and Lansky, but found it too difficult.
 With Luciano's imprisonment, Genovese became acting boss of the Luciano crime family.

-In 1937, Genovese was indicted for a 1934 murder and fled to Italy to avoid prosecution.
+In 1937, Genovese fled to Italy to avoid prosecution for a 1934 murder.
 Luciano then appointed Costello as acting boss.
-His underboss was his cousin Willie Moretti.
+Costello's underboss was his cousin Willie Moretti.

+Genovese returned to the United States in 1945.
+After the 1934 murder charges were dismissed following the death of two witnesses, Genovese tried to convince Luciano to become a titular boss of bosses and let Genovese run everything.
+Luciano not only rejected Genovese's proposal, but kept Costello and Moretti as acting boss and underboss.